Open Source Bridge is accepting proposals for our 2017 conference, happening 20-23 June, 2017 in Portland, Oregon.

 Speaking at Open Source Bridge is a fantastic way to participate in the conference.
 Start working on your proposal today and then submit it here.

-Additionally, all those who submit a proposal but are not selected to speak will receive a $25 discount on the current registration price.
+Additionally, all those who submit a proposal but are not selected to speak will be able to register at the early bird registration price.

-Proposal acceptances and wait-list notifications will be sent by 10 April.
+Proposal acceptances and wait-list notifications will be sent the first week of May.

 If you have any questions, please drop us a line and let us know.